Briojas/CL-EA-MQTT-Relay/README.md

 env
 : Flags if the 'host', 'user', and 'key' values are .env file variable names

-First Term
-: This is the definition of the first term.

-Second Term
-: This is one definition of the second term.
-: This is another definition of the second term.

 4. Create '.env' file with any private broker data
   - Be sure the variable names created match those listed in the 'bridges.json' file: